Get insider access

 2. Best Upper Mid-Range Headphones For Music

-They offer a neutral default sound profile that brings extra warmth and boom to your music.
-Lead vocals and instruments clearly and accurately reproduce, although a dip in the high-mid range weakens these elements.
-Although they feel more plasticky than the HiFiMan Arya and many other high-end options, they feel sturdy and comfortable enough to fit for extended listening sessions.
-However, if your head is on the small side, their large ear cups and frame might result in a less comfortable fit.
+They offer a neutral sound profile that brings extra warmth and boom to your music.
+Lead vocals and instruments are clearly and accurately reproduced, although a dip in the high-mid range weakens these elements.
+Although they feel more plasticky than the HiFiMan Arya and many other high-end options, they feel sturdy and comfortable enough for extended listening sessions.
+However, if your head is on the smaller side, their large ear cups and frame might result in a less comfortable fit.
 On the plus side, their sound delivery is consistent from use to use.

 See our review